-Earlier this year the Prudential Regulation Authority defined a “portfolio landlord” as one who has four or more mortgaged properties and because of a perceived higher risk factor, some residential mortgage lenders will not lend to this class of borrower.
+In 2016 the Prudential Regulation Authority defined a “portfolio landlord” as one who has four or more mortgaged properties and because of a perceived higher risk factor, some residential mortgage lenders will not lend to this class of borrower.
 But, there are some which will – on the following terms…

 Rent as only income

 Only a handful of lenders will accept property profits as stated on the landlord’s tax return as the sole source of income when assessing affordability.
-And if you have more than 25 properties in your portfolio producing £100k of profit, your choice of lender is further reduced
+And if you have more than 25 properties in your portfolio producing £100k of profit, your choice of lender is further reduced.

 Rent and a day job as income